raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### recognizing emptiness

 The simplest possible recognizer is one that doesn't recognize anything at all.
-It is called `EMPTY`, because as we'll see below, it recognizes the "empty language," the language that has no sentences at all:
+It is called `EMPTY`, because as we'll see below, it recognizes the "empty language," the language that has no sentences:

 <div class="mermaid">
   graph LR